eric-c-wood/phenix-user-apps/phenix-app-archive-experiment/README.md

-## archive-experiment
+## archive-experiment standalone

 The `archive-experiment` creates and/or restores one or more user defined archives.
 An archive is defined by a user specified collection of files to compress.
 An archive can be restored by specifying the archive to restore along with with the output location of restored files.
-An archive will be created when an experiment is stopped from the Web UI.
-Archives will be restored when an experiment is created.
-Ideally, the restoration of an archive will create an experiment rather than running when an experiment is being created.
-The `restore` feature of this app does not fit well into the current phenix user app lifecycle and may be best implemented as a standalone executable.
+Since archiving is dependent on file size and the number of files, it can take a long time which would be unsatisfactory to a Web UI user.
+Consequently, archiving an experiment when an experiment is stopped could lock up the UI with no feedback mechanism except for errors.
+It would be nice to extend the Phenix user app lifecycle to allow for status updates and run in a separate thread to accomodate long running user apps.
+The restore feature of this user app is meant to restore an experiment's initial state from an archive.
+Restoring an experiment is the same as creating an experiment.
+Consequently, restoration of a previous experiment did not fit well in the Phenix user app lifecycle.

+Since this user app does not fit well with the current Phenix user app lifecyle, a standalone version of this app was created.
+It only receives two arguments namely the `experiment name` and the `lifecycle stage`.
+The `cleanup` lifecycle is used for archiving while `configure` lifestyle is used for restoring an experiment.
+An example invocation is shown below:

+`phenix-app-archive-experiment --experiment test --stage cleanup`

+The use app does need to know the location of the Phenix datastore.
+Consequently, define and pass the `PHENIX_STORE_ENDPOINT` environment variable or the default location of `bolt://etc/phenix/store.bdb` will be used.

+In addition, an environment variable for the log file should be defined as this user app makes use of a log file.
+The default location is `/var/log/phenix/phenix.log` if the `PHENIX_LOG_FILE` environment variable is not defined.

 ### archive